- Why is the university moving to this model?

 - and any other device with a wired connection to the network.

-Currently, certain types of remote access to equipment from off-campus require the use of the VPN (Virtual Private Network) client provided by Comtech.
+Currently, certain types of remote access to equipment from off-campus require the use of the Virtual Private Network (VPN) client provided by Comtech.
 Once the network has been transitioned, the VPN client must be used for all remote access.

-If the access is required for NCSU affiliated individuals they may use the NCSU VPN provided by ComTech.
-If the access is required by non-NCSU affiliated individuals then the device will need to be transitioned out of the Protected Network and into an Unprotected Network.
+If the access is required for NC State-affiliated individuals they may use the NC State VPN provided by ComTech.
+If the access is required by non-NC State-affiliated individuals then the device will need to be transitioned out of the NC State Protected Network and into an unprotected network.

 How does this move impact me?